Oh Joy, This is my top favourite cotton cheesecake, it's my one and only! A cake that's sure to put a smile on anyone's face.

-1) Store in covered containers in the fridge and consumed within 3 days or can be frozen for up to 3 months.
+8) Store in covered containers in the fridge and consumed within 2 days.

-3) Baking cake at a lower temperature will help the cake rise much higherand bake more evenly.4) Do not bake the cake quickly at a high temperature.and don't remove hot cake out of a baking pan. otherwise the cake could fall apart and crack on top.
+9) Do not bake the cake quickly at a high temperature and don't remove hot cake out of a baking pan. otherwise the cake could fall apart and crack on top.
+Baking cake at a lower temperature will help the cake rise much higher and bake more evenly.

 10) You can test the cake by poking it with a skewer, if it's cooked the skewer will come out clean. if not pop it back in the oven and bake until it's ready.